Tel. number

 Traditional cooking of olive oil in Aleppo Manufacturing process Aleppo soap

-3. Add the bay oil
+3. Adding the bay laurel oil

 Finished soap mass is poured onto a large surface and smoothed